batden/esteem/README.md

 ## Get started

-Before you start using esteem, you'll need to install the packages git and sound-icons on your system.
+Before using esteem, you'll need to install the git and sound-icons packages on your system.

 Open a terminal window and type in the following: